Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/ballMovement.md

   and ball got reflected from
   either of the slabs.

-  When ball is moving towards wall
+  When ball hits wall

-  Then check for wall collision module gets executed.
+  Then wall collision module gets executed.